coforma/acme-tech-challenge/README.md

 The below instructions walk through how to deploy and test this project.
 The instructions assume that they are being ran on an EC2 instance running the latest amazonlinux 2 AMI, and that the instructions are being ran from within a copy / clone of this git repository on that instance.

+We also assume that the amazonlinux2 instance running the below steps has an IAM Role attached to the instance, with a policy matching the policy provided in [infracode/deploy-runner-policy.json](./infracode/deploy-runner-policy.json)

 ### Install Necessary Tooling

 The below instructions require specific tools (mostly terraform, docker, and the aws cli) already be installed on the box.